 Student/Parent Handbook

-The School District of Menomonee Falls is excited to start the 2021-2022 school year!
 As part of our Back-to-School process families are asked to acknowledge that they have read the digital handbook for students and parents during the back-to-school data verification process in PowerSchool.
 Please reference the revision date of the handbook at the bottom of this web page.
-To download a PDF version as of Aug 5, 2021 - please click here.

 - Attendance